 UE5 Screen Space Particle Dissolve

-A screen-space dissolve effect with particle bursts for stylized character deaths.
+A screen-space dissolve effect with particle bursts for stylized character deaths, inspired by the technique used in Epic's Matrix Awakens demo.
 It's pretty straightforward technique-wise - expanding circle dissolve using step functions, particles projected onto the mesh bounds.
 Simple approach but effective visually, and performance stays reasonable even from different camera angles.

 Table of Contents